top of page

 Broken Lines in Design Patent Drawings

-A broken line disclosure is understood to be for illustrative purposes only and forms no part of the claimed design.
-The structure that is not part of the claimed design, but is considered necessary to show the environment in which the design is used, may be represented in the drawing by broken lines.
-This includes any portion of an article in which the design is embodied or applied that is not considered part of the claimed design.
-When the claim is directed to just surface ornamentation for an article, the article in which it is embodied must be shown in broken lines.
+A broken-line disclosure is understood to be for illustrative purposes only and forms no part of the claimed design.
+Elements that are not part of the claimed design, but are necessary to show the environment in which the design is used, may be illustrated using broken lines.
+This may include portions of the article to which the design is applied or embodied that are not being claimed.
+When the claim is directed solely to surface ornamentation, the article bearing the ornamentation must be shown in broken lines.

 USPTO